 Different people like to deploy different kinds of approaches when it comes to creating different kinds of websites and other similar platforms but all of them usually have something in common, that is, the use of lots and lots of customized PHP code.
 So if you are one of those developers who like to use customized PHP code in your websites, a great option is to deploy WordPress into your existing PHP scripts.

-You can develop a better understanding of this concept by considering a real time scenario.
-For instance, consider a scenario which requires you to create a form for the collection of data for one of your clients.
-Think of it as an extra ordinary form that comprises of more than 100 different form variables which are made up of different kinds of items like text areas, check boxes, radio boxes, text input, etc. So creating this kind of form right from the very beginning might turn out to be a hard job.
+You can develop a better understanding of this concept by considering a real-time scenario.
+For instance, consider a scenario that requires you to create a form for the collection of data for one of your clients.
+Think of it as an extraordinary form that comprises more than 100 different form variables which are made up of different kinds of items like text areas, checkboxes, radio boxes, text input, etc. So creating this kind of form right from the very beginning might turn out to be a hard job.
 But what if you could simply integrate it into the form of a PHP script?
 That’s right!
 Your life would become much easier.
 You can go through the following solution which is given below in order to find out how you might be able to integrate such kind of stuff into a PHP script.

 In order to illustrate the process of integrating WordPress into a PHP script, consider the simple piece of code that is given below.